AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

 To report on your data in Customer Journey Analytics:

-1. Create a new project or open an existing project that contains the data that
+1. Create a new project or open an existing project that contains the data that you want to analyze.